TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

     - In `Trajectory=Bombard`, it refers to the initial speed of the projectile and it has no restrictions.
     - In `Trajectory=Disperse`, it refers to the maximum speed of the projectile and it cannot exceed 256. `Trajectory.Speed` will be fixed at 192 by setting `Trajectory.Disperse.UniqueCurve=true`.
     - In `Trajectory=Engrave`, it refers to the engrave speed of the projectile and it cannot exceed 128.
 Recommend set as about 40.
+    - In `Trajectory=Parabola`, it refers to the horizontal velocity of the projectile and is only used for modes 0, 3, or 5 and it has no restrictions.

   In `rulesmd.ini`:
 ```ini